rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="event.onActiveInterfaceChanged"></a>
 ## *onActiveInterfaceChanged [<sup>event</sup>](#head.Notifications)*

-Triggered when the ac interface changes, regardless if it's from a system operation or through the `SetPrimaryInterface` method.
+Triggered when the active interface changes, regardless if it's from a system operation like connect/disconnect of Ethernet Plug or through the `SetPrimaryInterface` method.

 ### Parameters